 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Harkers Island is worth considering.

 Harkers Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Harkers Island is that it can take a long time to commute to work.
 In Harkers Island, the average commute to work is 30.22 minutes, which is quite a bit higher than the national average.

-The citizens of Harkers Island are slightly better educated than the national average of 21.84% for all cities and towns, with 21.81% of adults in Harkers Island having a bachelor's degree or advanced degree.
+The education level of Harkers Island citizens is a little higher than the average for US cities and towns: 21.81% of adults in Harkers Island have at least a bachelor's degree.

 The per capita income in Harkers Island in 2022 was $31,649, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $126,596 for a family of four.
 However, Harkers Island contains both very wealthy and poor people as well.